geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Miranda there and noble Alfred aid,

-" Then seek at Pyros' court the Spanish maid ;
+" Then seek at Pyros' court the Spanish maid;

 " So in Maria's cause, their spears with thine